BushLife - Forclaz Travel 100 Hiking Backpack Hero

 The hip belt has a pocket on the right side, which is great for small items.
 Generally, with my packs, I prefer when the hip belt is removable.
 It’s nice to get rid of the big bulky things when you are not packing heavy.
 That is not an option here, as is the case with many packs if not most.
 But we won’t make a big deal out of it since it’s a larger pack at 50 litres and meant to carry a lot.

-All around, the Forclaz Travel 100 pack is comfortable and can be fitted fairly well to its wearer.
+All around, the Forclaz Travel 100 pack is a comfortable carry and can be fitted fairly well to its wearer for maximum comfort.

 Compression Straps